-You are interested to know how to start an export business in Nigeria and I will show you in this special post on exportation.
+You are interested to know How to Export from Nigeria and I will show you in this special post on exportation.

 There are importers (read my guide on importation business) and there are exporters, what they have in common is theta they both make a lot of money form the foreign exchange trade.